 Episodes: science

-Episode #61 • 21 Jul 2023
+21 Jul 2023

 Geospatial analysis and making information beautiful with Helen McKenzie

-Episode #59 • 12 May 2023
+12 May 2023

 Health and medical research strategy with Professor Moira Clay

-Ever thought about asking a member of Parliament how to become Prime Minister?
-Moira Clay, a leading research strategist, asked that very question, and she's now cultivated a career helping leaders in health and medical research make an impact in both research and the community.
-Join us as we speak with Moira about her journey in medical research, and developing a holistic and comprehensive approach to cancer treatment.
+Ever thought about asking a member of parliament about how to become prime minister?
+Moira Clay, a leading research strategist, asked that very question, and she has now cultivated a career helping leaders in health and medical research make an impact both in research and the community.
+Join us as we speak about Moira's journey in medical research, and developing a holistic and comprehensive approach to cancer treatment.

-Episode #58 • 01 May 2023
+01 May 2023

 Science film-making and D&D with Shamini Bundell